 Grade B Plywood

-Grade B plywood is excellent for projects where a natural wood effect is required, or when the overall appearance of the plywood is not important.
+Grade B plywood is excellent for projects where a natural wood effect is required or when the overall appearance of the plywood is not essential.

 Grade C Plywood

 Grade C plywood is strong but contains visible knotholes, splits, discoloration, and defects.
-The knots are darker in appearance (a dark brown against the light color of the rest of the panel).
+The knots appear darker (a dark brown against the light color of the rest of the panel).

-The sheets are relatively smooth and can be sanded, but it’s difficult to cover the knotholes with wood stain.
+The sheets are relatively smooth and can be sanded, but covering the knotholes with wood stain is difficult.
 For this reason, grade C plywood is best used for construction purposes, strengthening projects, subfloors, or unseen parts of furniture/cabinets.

 Grade D Plywood